dianahuma/Proiect-practic-testare-manuala-/README.md

 ## 1.2 Test Monitoring and Control

-It will be done by generating periodic reports that reflect the current status of the test.
+Periodic reports were generated to reflect the current status of the testing process, in case of major problems, control measures could be taken.

 ## 1.3 Test Analysis

-The testing process will be executed based on the above requirements for the Dependents module.
+The testing process will be executed based on the above requirements.
 The following test conditions were found:
- * Enter test conditions here
+ * Verify if the user can apply discount coupons to receive discounts during the checkout process
+ * Verify the shopping cart functionality
+ * Verify if the user can reach the checkout page and place an order
+ * Verify if the user can access the order check feature from the website.
+ * Verify if the user can access the order check function without being logged in
+ * Verify the search functionality for complete queries
+ * Verify the search functionality for partial queries
+ * Verify that user can view product reviews and ratings on the product page
+ * Verify that authenticated user can successfully add a review to a product they have purchased
+ * Verify that each review displays the author's name and the review date.

 ## 1.4 Test Design